 Well, the weekly shares will come in returnable ex-mushroom boxes, but that is where the similarity ends!

 All the vegetables included in the weekly CSA share will be grown on The Oak Tree Low Carbon Farm, and while members share the risk of some crops failing, your annual commitment to the farm and your work on the farm ensures you get your vegetables at a better price than many organic box schemes.
 You eat completely with the seasons, from fresh sweetcorn in the late summer, to sprouting brocolli in the early spring.
+Most box schemes buy in at least some of their vegetables, often from abroad during the difficult months.
+We never do as it is against our philosophy of ultra local, ultra fresh food.

 Is The Oak Tree certified organic?